Sweden's Clas Ohlson says sales reflect people staying more at home

 Norway’s measures to slow the spread of the coronavirus includes school closures, certain travel bans and a requirement to work from home if possible.
 Sweden has taken a slightly softer approach, advising people to avoid travel and if possible to work at home, and elderly people not to visit stores.

-Clas has in the past year closed nearly all its stores in Britain and Germany and is in the process of moving e-commerce in the two countries to the Amazon platform.
+Clas has in the past year closed nearly all its stores in Britain and Germany and is in the process of moving e-commerce in the two countries to the Amazon (AMZN.O) platform.
 Taking into account the store closures, and currency translation effects, March sales were down 17%.
-(Reporting by Anna Ringstrom Editing by David Holmes)